aboutcode-data/staging_security_advisories/README.md

-# staging_security_advisories
+# Security Advisories (Staging)
-Security Advisory Federation from the staging instance of VulnerableCode (Warning: This staging instance contains test data and should not be used or relied upon)
+Security Advisory from the staging instance of VulnerableCode.

+> [!WARNING]
+> This data is from a staging instance.
+It may be inconsistent or incomplete.